anumkhanit/azure-wireshark-network-protocols/README.md

    - Use Remote Desktop to access your Windows 10 VM.

 2. **Install and Use Wireshark**:
-   - Install Wireshark on the Windows 10 VM.
+   - Install Wireshark on the Windows 10 VM at your Azure.
    - Open Wireshark and set the filter to show only ICMP traffic.

 3. **Ping Ubuntu VM**:
-   - Find the private IP address of your Ubuntu VM.
+   - Find the private IP address of your Ubuntu VM from your Azure. (ex - 10.0.0.5)
+   - Open Powershell or Command Line on the Windows 10 VM.
-   - Ping this IP address from the Windows 10 VM and watch the traffic in Wireshark.
+   - Ping this Private IP address from the Windows 10 VM and watch the traffic in Wireshark. (ex - ping 10.0.0.5)

 4. **Ping a Public Website**:
    - In the Windows 10 VM, use the command line or PowerShell to ping a public website (e.g., www.google.com).
    - Observe the traffic in Wireshark.

 5. **Continuous Ping**:
-   - Start a continuous ping from Windows 10 VM to Ubuntu VM.
+   - Start a continuous ping from Windows 10 VM to Ubuntu VM. (ex - ping 10.0.0.5 -t)

 6. **Manage Network Security**:
-   - Go to the Network Security Group (NSG) for your Ubuntu VM and disable inbound ICMP traffic.
+   - Go to the Network Security Group (NSG) in the network settings for your Ubuntu VM
+   - Add inbound traffic rule of ICMP and choose Deny
+   - Change number of 310 to 290
-   - Check Wireshark and command line in Windows 10 VM for traffic changes.
+   - Check Wireshark and command line or Powershell in Windows 10 VM for traffic changes.
    - Re-enable ICMP traffic in the NSG and verify that ping starts working again.
-   - Stop the ping activity.
+   - Stop the ping activity. (ex of your keyboard keys - CMD + C)

 ### SSH Traffic